 Length: 154 minutes / 2.57 hours

-What makes this film so fun, aside from the star-studded cast, is the frantic way that so many people travel in order to arrive first for a chance to find the buried treasure.
+What makes this film so fun, aside from the star-studded cast, is the frantic way that so many people travel to get the first chance to find a buried treasure.
 But I’m getting ahead of myself.
 The movie starts with a car crash, where it is revealed that the driver was on his way to pick up his hidden treasure of $350,000.
-The four groups of people who were there to help immediately get the idea that they can strike it rich by finding the treasure.
+The four groups of people who were there to help immediately get the idea that they can strike it rich by discovering the treasure themselves.
 They just have to find it first, by any means possible.
 Driving, running, flying, boating, or any other method that can get them to the fabled “X” that marks the spot is utilized to fulfill these characters’ lust for money.

 Length: 116 minutes /1.93 hours

 Where the stars in It’s a Mad, Mad, Mad, Mad World may have gone to Clown College, the “Rat Pack” in the original Ocean’s 11 certainly graduated from the Cool School.
 The group of singers more commonly referred to as “The Rat Pack” included Frank Sinatra, Dean Martin, Sammy Davis Jr., Peter Lawford, and Joey Bishop.
-The challenge presented to the 2001 remake was to be able to re-create a group of actors that were popular, but made a dynamic team when put together.
-Of course, they could never replace the Rat Pack, but George Clooney, Brad Pitt, Casey Affleck, Don Cheadle, Bernie Mac, Matt Damon and even Carl Reiner (mentioned above) seemed to do a pretty good job, considering.
+The challenge presented to the 2001 remake was to be able to re-create a group of actors who were popular by themselves but made a dynamic team when put together.
+Of course, they could never replace the Rat Pack, but George Clooney, Brad Pitt, Casey Affleck, Don Cheadle, Bernie Mac, Matt Damon and even Carl Reiner (mentioned above) seemed to do a pretty good job, considering their predecessors.

 2 sum it up: 2 films, 2 great groups of actors